foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/khajiit-deathknight.md

 Your whole schtick is taking from what's around you.
 With this you can sustain yourself off your assailants.

 **Soul Tear<sup>DG</sup>:** *Deals 30\60\120 damage.
 Fills a soul gem if the target dies within 10\20\30 seconds. \Permanently reanimates a corpse up to level 50.*
 Damages enemies, fills your soul gems, and can raise a corpse automatically for you with the 3rd word?
 Talk about efficiency!
-Don't hesitate to open up encounters with is one as you might instantly turn an enemy on their friends.
+Don't hesitate to open up encounters with this one as you might instantly turn an enemy on their friends.

 </details>